What is Android x86? Are there Android for x86 alternatives?

 Is an Android x86 alternative faster than Windows?

 The test system in this example is PAR 8000 series point of sale device of fairly modest computing power.
 It uses a dual core Intel Celeron 3955U processor launched in 2015, with no support for hyperthreading.
 We ran Geekbench on it three times, in this case testing on Windows 10, and our own Esper x86 solution based on AOSP.
 Higher is better.

 On Windows, the PAR system scored 428 and 838 for single and multithreaded workloads, respectively.
 On our Esper x86 solution, that same system scored 541 and 1026.
 For single-threaded performance, that’s an uplift of 26%.
 And for multithread, the gain works out to a bit over 18%.
 We understand that benchmarks are just numbers in a vacuum and that real-world workloads are where businesses make decisions, and we’ve got more data we’re crunching in the lab (OK, it’s a room full of cash register computers).

 Imagine entire restaurants running Android on legacy hardware without getting rid of a single computer.
 Converting retail signage and kiosks running Windows to a modern, fully updateable operating system.
 You read that right: OS updates.
 Because the x86 architecture is highly stable and well supported by Intel, bringing new versions of the underlying OS for years.
 And that includes security patches.

 Learn more about an Android x86 alternative

-Since Esper Foundation x86 is custom built for every situation, we offer control, customization, and options you simply won’t find anywhere else.
+Since Esper Foundation x86 is custom built, we offer control, customization, and options you simply won’t find anywhere else.
 Here are a few of the core features of Foundation:

 - Highly Configurable – Esper Foundation for Android can be tailored to your specific requirements and use cases, be it retail kiosks, digital signage, and more.
 Flexibility and customization are core to the Foundation experience.